punnch/go-tutorials/README.md

 ## ⚙️ Usage
 1. Navigate to a lesson or homework folder
-2. Open the Go files in your preferred editor (VS Code, GoLand, etc.)
+2. Open the Go files in your preferred editor
 3. Run the code using:
 ```bash
 go run <filename>.go